Thank you for stopping by, feel free to stay a while ~

 *AreTaterMade™ bags recyclable and/or compostable?

-Yes… but not fast enough to gain the industry standard ASTM certification at this time.
-Initial testing has shown 48% degradation in 180 days, which is less than the 90% required in that time frame for ASTM certification.
+Yes… but not fast enough to gain the industry standard ASTM-D6400 certification at this time.
+Independend third party testing confirmed >90% degradation in 370 days according to ASTM-D5338 and ASTM-D5511.
 Though in comparison, traditional 100% oil-based potato packaging does not compost or degrade.

 * What other types of products can be made out of TaterMade™ thin flexible films?

 There are endless other uses such as a sealant layer for laminated films (dry and frozen products).